 On an ongoing Tuesday night, almost every table was involved at Harar, a little Ethiopian eatery in Vauxhall in South London.

 A large portion of the customer base were Ethiopian, eating the flatbread called injera and drinking either espresso or tej, a conventional nectar wine.
-The eatery was fragrant of frankincense, consumed as a component of an Ethiopian espresso service.
+The eatery was fragrant of frankincense, consumed as a major aspect of an Ethiopian espresso service.

 "I miss everything about Ethiopia.
-My family, the customary sustenance, the espresso services, the celebrations, Easter and Christmas," said Alex Abraham, who looked for refuge in the UK 10 years prior.
+My family, the customary nourishment, the espresso functions, the celebrations, Easter and Christmas," said Alex Abraham, who looked for refuge in the UK 10 years back.
 His half-Ethiopian, half-Eritrean legacy made remaining at home unsafe.
-He presently fills in as a cab driver in London.
+He presently functions as a cabbie in London.

 In any case, things are changing back at home.
 Since Ethiopian Prime Minister Abiy Ahmed accepted office in April, he has stepped toward changing the nation.
 Ethiopia has been in and out of a highly sensitive situation as of late, and at war with Eritrea for a long time.

 Travelers posture for a selfie inside an Ethiopian Airlines departure from Addis Ababa, Ethiopia, to Eritrea's capital Asmara on July 18.
 It was the main business departure from Ethiopia to Eritrea in two decades.

 Travelers posture for a selfie inside an Ethiopian Airlines departure from Addis Ababa, Ethiopia, to Eritrea's capital Asmara on July 18.
 It was the primary business departure from Ethiopia to Eritrea in two decades.